 Step Three: Settling On the Warrior Diet

 I don’t remember how I decided to try the warrior diet, but I do remember that I liked the idea of fasting during the day and eating whatever I wanted for dinner.
 Throughout my experimenting with fasting, the hardest time for me to stick to anything was always dinnertime.
 I felt that the warrior diet would be the perfect compromise.
-I was excited to see that the warrior diet was helping me lose at least one pound a week!
+I was excited to see that the warrior diet was helping me lose about one pound a week!
 Nothing had ever worked so well for me!
-The only reason I ended up losing a bit less than one pound a week (I ended up losing about 3 lbs a month) is that I cheated many times!
+The only reason I ended up losing less than one pound a week (I ended up losing about 2-3 lbs a month) is that I cheated many times!
 I regularly ate during a 5-6 hour window.
-I also skipped a day once in a while.
+I also skipped a day fairly regularly.

-As I mentioned already, I wanted to make sure I was making this lifestyle sustainable enough to maintain it well after I reach my goal weight.
+As I mentioned already, I wanted to make sure I was making this lifestyle sustainable enough to maintain it well after reaching my goal weight.

 Warrior Diet Results: What You Can Expect